-An elective course for students in Arts.
+Course intended for students in Arts.
 This course is part of the core curriculum.
 This course gives an introduction to information technology and its applications.
 Topics include an overview of computer hardware and system software, algorithm design, programming in a high level language, use of spreadsheets and data base systems, computer networks and the internet, and security considerations.